 Although Algeria is an African and Arabic country, there is also a distinct French influence, thanks to its colonial past.
-This can especially be seen in the language and architecture.
-But while major cities like Algiers and Oran are quite liberal on the surface, social and religious conservatism are deeply entrenched and expats should always show respect for the local customs and traditions.
+This is especially noticeable in the language and architecture.
+But while major cities such as Algiers and Oran are quite liberal on the surface, social and religious conservatism are deeply entrenched and expats should always show respect for the local customs and traditions.

 Security is a significant issue in some parts of Algeria, mostly in the oil-producing regions and the southern Saharan areas.
-Certain parts of the country are not considered safe to visit, notably, the border areas in the south and with Tunisia, and numerous governments advise their nationals against travel to these areas.
+Certain parts of the country are not considered safe to visit, notably the border areas in the south and with Tunisia.
+Numerous governments advise their nationals against travel to these areas.